-First Cadets Graduates
+First Cadet Class Graduates

-The Los Angeles County Sheriff's Academy at the college graduated its first class of cadets, composed of 57 men and six women, on Feb.
+The L.A.
+County Sheriff's Academy graduated its first class of cadets, composed of 57 men and six women, on Feb.
 27, 1987.
 On hand for the commencement ceremony were Sheriff Sherman Block and state Sen. Ed Davis, a Valencia resident and former chief of the L.A.
 Police Department.